A Stress-Free Guide For How To Plan Your First Piano Recital

 Melody Payne

 Dr. Melody Payne is a pianist, teacher, and educational resource author who believes that all piano students deserve the best musical experiences possible, in every single lesson.
 Melody self-publishes pedagogical materials for piano students as well as piano teaching articles for piano teachers.
 She holds a Doctor of Philosophy in Music with emphases in music education and piano pedagogy and a Master of Music in Piano Pedagogy from Louisiana State University, and a Bachelor of Music in Piano Performance from William Carey University in Hattiesburg, Mississippi.
 She is a Nationally Certified Teacher of Music through the Music Teachers National Association.
-Melody and her husband Greg live in Marion, Virginia, a small town nestled in the beautiful Blue Ridge Mountains, where she teaches children and teens both in person and online.
+Melody and her husband Greg live the beautiful mountains of northeast Tennessee, where she teaches children and teens both in person and online.

 Leave a Reply